Rick Price: 1995–1996: Tamborine Mountain

 In April 1995, the single "River of Love" was released, the first from Price's album Tamborine Mountain, which was later released in July.
 Price said "It was quite difficult, because I knew it was going to be a different album to Heaven Knows.
 I made that album as pop as I could make it, I wanted to be certain of airplay and all those kind of things.
 After the first album was released, I went out and played a lot of acoustic gigs.
 My audience tripled and people really liked it, which surprised me because I thought it would be a bit too internal, a bit too self-conscious.
 But it worked, which gave me a lot of encouragement and the confidence to write more like that, just simple little stories.
 And that's the kind of music I've always been drawn to - people like James Taylor and Carole King, great songwriters who have the ability to say something really simple".

 The album was produced by Price and American Ben Wisch, who Price was drawn to as a result of his production of Marc Cohn's "Walking in Memphis".
 Special guests on the album include Tommy Emmanuel on guitar and Tina Arena on backing vocals, and the duet "Trust Me This Is Love".

 After the success of the first single, "River of Love", a second single "Bridge Building Man" was released.
 The song was written for his father and grandfather.
 The album title itself refers to a small town near Beaudesert where Price grew up.

-In November and December 1995, following the album release, Price then toured with Australia's legendary guitarist Tommy Emmanuel.
+In November and December 1995, following the album release, Price then toured with Australian guitarist Tommy Emmanuel.
 The tour, Rick Price & Tommy Emmanuel - Together & Alone, was a sell-out.
-It received rave reviews from critics and the public alike.

 In conjunction with the tour, a third single, "To Be with You" was released in Australia.
 Price performed at several Carols by Candlelight shows around the country and continued to tour during early 1996.
 "You're Never Alone", a song Price wrote for his son, was released in Australia while he travelled the country on further promotional tours throughout the year.